-Since spring is the beginning of the active growing season for your indoor plants, it’s a great time to start fertilizing them again.
+Since spring is the beginning of their active growing season, it’s a great time to start fertilizing your houseplants again.

 If you use a liquid fertilizer, start with a 1/4 or 1/2 dose, and slowly increase it to full strength by summer.
-I also recommend using organic fertilizers rather than synthetic chemical ones.
+I also recommend using organic products rather than synthetic chemical ones.

 Those harsh chemical fertilizers can burn sensitive plants, which is a bigger concern when they are coming out of dormancy in the spring.

 Over the winter, some of your houseplants may have become weak or leggy looking.
 Spring is the best time to trim houseplants to remove any unhealthy branches or leaves, and clean them up.